-I have come to learn the art of psychotherapy involves a blend of supporting and validating clients while also motivating change and integration of new patterns of living.
-I firmly believe the quality of the relationship between a client and therapist is critical for healing and growth.
+Psychotherapy involves a blend of supporting and validating clients while also motivating change and integration of new perspectives and practices.
+I firmly believe the quality the relationship between a client and therapist is essential for genuine healing and growth.
 In fact, research consistently identifies the quality of the therapeutic alliance as the most important factor in achieving a positive therapeutic outcome.
 Your story deserves to be heard and I am here to provide a caring and focused response to support you in your journey.
 The two primary approaches that inform much of my work with clients are ACT (Acceptance and Commitment Therapy) and MBCT (Mindfulness Based Cognitive Therapy).
-Although there are some differences in the models, both empower a person to respond to difficult mood states, negative thoughts/feelings, and problematic behavioral patterns in sensible and adaptive ways.
+Although there are some differences in the models, both empower a person to respond to life challenges; difficult emotions, thoughts and moods; and problematic behavioral patterns in healthy and adaptive ways.

-I look forward to supporting you in your journey and helping you to live life with greater freedom and fulfillment.
+I look forward to supporting you in your journey and helping you live with greater freedom, fulfillment, and meaning.

 If you or someone you know is in crisis call 911 or go to your nearest emergency room.
 You may also contact the following crisis services: